Occupation Report ยท Technology

 Your personalised plan

-Systems Analysts score 62/100 on average — but your score depends on seniority, location, and skills.
+Systems Analysts score 62/100 on average — but your number depends on seniority, sector, and whether Requirements Documentation Writing is most of your week or a corner of it.

 Not a Systems Analyst?
 Check your own score.